metalcarratt/ministry/ls/Revelation/msg14.md

 > died.

 "you have a few who have not defiled their garments." the most defiling thing is death. for our garment tl be defiled is for our living to be stained by death.

+death is more dwfiling than sin. it would be better to make a mistake and be wrong than to be dead.